ilyes-smaouii/advent_of_code_2024/README.md

 Back to Day 24.
 I went back to physical paper to draft my thoughts and ideas, and I think I found the proper way to do this.
-An idea I had was to try to rename the wires/outputs according to the gates they were involved in, to try to make everything clearer (e.g. c_n for the n-th "carry" wire)
+An idea I had was to try to rename the wires/outputs according to the gates they were involved in, to try to make everything clearer (e.g. c_n for the n-th "carry" wire).
 The main issue was that, while an output can't be swapped more than once, the other gates it's involved can still be changed, which could make identifying it a lot more complex.

+### 2025/10/26
 The thing, though, is that only outputs are swapped.
 So, assuming my input always contains the same standard gate connections (i.e. two ANDs, two XORs and one OR for each of the 50 outputs, apart from maybe the ones involving `x00`, `y00` and `z00`), I can use that to check that each